SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

    pip install dvc[gs]
    ```

-4. Now in your Mnist repository where you have already configured dvc, we are going to change the storage
+4. Now in your MNIST repository where you have already configured dvc, we are going to change the storage
    from our Google drive to our newly created Google cloud storage.

    ```bash